-Abstract geometric shapes, a leather Eames chair, and a seriously impressive collection of minimalist ceramic vessels are just some of the treasures you’ll find inside this eclectic DC home.
+Abstract art, a leather Eames chair, and a seriously impressive collection of minimalist ceramics are just some of the treasures you’ll find inside this eclectic Washington, D.C., home.
 The reason they coexist so effortlessly?
-Designer Kerra Michele, the creative force behind this historic Victorian row home and the founder of Bureau, one of the district’s coolest coworking spaces.
-Anyone familiar with Michele’s punchy, playful aesthetic will see hints of it scattered throughout the 2,500-square-foot space, but according to Michele, her inspiration for the space came from an external source: Her equally fun-loving client.
-“She is certainly a risk-taker,” says the designer.
+Designer Kerra Michele, the creative force behind the historic Victorian.
+Anyone familiar with Michele’s playful aesthetic will see hints of it scattered throughout the 2,500-square-foot townhouse, but according to the designer, her inspiration came from an external source: her equally fun-loving client.
+“She is certainly a risk-taker,” says Michele.
 “As soon as I saw my window of opportunity, I went straight for some buffalo plaid.”

 See other homes we love:

 This Is How an NYC Landscape Designer Decorates Indoors

 Peek Inside This Textile Company’s Colorful L.A.
 Studio

 The Founder of Edie Parker Invites Us Inside Her Technicolor Upper East Side Apartment